Sergey Stanishev: Later career

 At the 2014 European parliament election, Stanishev was elected as Member of the European Parliament for Bulgaria, placing second on the BSP party list.

 In early July 2014, Stanishev announced that he would step down as leader of the BSP.
 On 27 July, at the BSP's 48th congress, incumbent chairperson of the National Assembly Mihail Mikov was elected to succeed Stanishev as party chair.

 In the 2019 European Parliament election Stanishev earned a seat as a Member of the European Parliament for the 2019–2024 term.
 At the summit at which EU's top jobs were discussed Stanishev was proposed as a candidate for President of the European Parliament.
 However, he withdrew his nomination.
 Boyko Borisov, Prime Minister of Bulgaria, said Stanishev's nomination was an "honor and pride for Bulgaria".
 According to Euractiv, Stanishev is "at war" with the leader of the Bulgarian socialists Korneliya Ninova.

 Controversies

-Scandal Hochegger
+Hochegger scandal

-In March 2012, scandalous Austrian lobbyist Peter Hochegger was found to have received nearly €1.5 M from the former three-way coalition government for a dubious campaign aimed at boosting Bulgaria's image abroad.
+In March 2012, Austrian lobbyist Peter Hochegger was found to have received nearly €1.5 M from the former three-way coalition government for a dubious campaign aimed at boosting Bulgaria's image abroad.
 A report indicated that a part of the sum paid to Hochegger's company had returned to the PR agency owned by Monika Yosifova, now Stanisheva, wife of Prime Minister Sergey Stanishev.
 Hochegger made headlines in Bulgaria after it emerged that he had lobbied for Bulgaria's EU accession in exchange for a fee of €1.5 M under two contracts from 2006 and 2008 signed during the term in office of the government headed by Stanishev.
 The Viennese Regional Criminal Court sentenced Hochegger to two and a half years in prison.